microsoft/DeepSpeed/docs/_pages/features.md

 ### Monitor

-The DeepSpeed Monitor logs live training metrics to one or more monitoring backends, including TensorBoard, WandB, or simply to CSV files.
+The DeepSpeed Monitor logs live training metrics to one or more monitoring backends, including PyTorch's [TensorBoard](https://pytorch.org/docs/1.8.0/tensorboard.html), [WandB](https://docs.wandb.ai/quickstart), or simply to CSV files.
 The Monitor can be configured with one or more backends in the `deepspeed_config` file as follows:

 ```json
 {